greglank/greglank.github.io/index.md

 ---

 ## [Poker Hand History Parser and Database](parser)
-Python script that cleans and parses poker hand histories to load into a SQLite database for further analysis
+Python program that cleans and parses poker hand histories to load into a SQLite database for further analysis

 <a href="parser"><img src="images/poker.png" alt="Poker screenshot" width="60%"></a>

 ---

 ## [Poker Visualization](visualization)
-Tableau workbook that draws from a SQLite database to visualize poker player strategies and statistics for better decision-making
+Tableau dashboard and workbook to visualize poker player strategies and statistics for better decision-making

 <a href="visualization"><img src="images/tableau-running.png" alt="Tableau screenshot" width="60%"></a>